-The Ukrainian Air Defense Forces have modified their Buk-M1 air defense systems to be able to launch American RIM-7 missiles.
-This was confirmed by Yury Ignat, spokesman for the Ukrainian Air Force Command, in an interview with Radio NV.
+The Ukrainian Air Defense Forces have upgraded their Buk-M1 air defense systems to be able to launch US RIM-7 missiles, the source confirmed, in an interview with Radio NV, with Yury Ignat, spokesman for the Ukrainian Air Force Command.

-Mr. Ignat revealed that the Soviet-era Buk-M1 air defense systems, after being modified, can integrate American missiles.
-Mr. Ignat added that the testing process was successful at a US training facility.
+Mr. Ignat revealed that the modified Soviet-era Buk-M1 air defense systems can integrate American missiles.
+Mr. Ignat added that the testing process took place successfully at a US training facility.

-We have received positive feedback from our Western partners about the performance of the Buk-M1 air defense missile system, which has been modified to be able to launch American missiles, which enhances our air defense capabilities ,” Ignat said.
+“ We have received positive feedback from our Western partners about the performance of the Buk-M1 air defense missile system, which has been modified to be able to launch American missiles, which will enhance our air defense capabilities, ” Ignat said.

 Ukrainian BUK-M1 system.